 Donor Recognition Medal

-In 1997, the Transplant Awareness Committee asked William Johnson, a London artist, to design a medal that could be given to donor families.
-The purpose of the medal was to recognize the life-saving gift given by their loved ones.
-Visit the Donor Recognition Medal web page to learn more.
+In 1997, the Transplant Awareness Committee asked William Johnson, a London artist, to design a medal that could be given to donor families as well as living donors.
+The purpose of the medal was to recognize the lifesaving gift of donation.
+Many transplant programs across the country now present this medal to living donors and donor

 families at special ceremonies.
 The donor's name can be engraved on the back of the medal if the family wishes.
 The medal gives tribute to those who have generously given the gift of life.
 Transplant patients may spend months, and sometimes years, waiting for this gift of life.